BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 <!---
-  - We have observed that some users who change their password within "https://webfa.bportugal.pt" later are not able to login within NoMachine (error message shown in the image above).
+  - We have observed that some users who change their password within "https://webfa.bportugal.pt" later is not able to login within NoMachine (error message shown in the image above).
     -->
-  - In some cases it occurs due to a different keyboard layout.
+  - In some cases, it occurs due to a different keyboard layout.
 For example, if you have a Portuguese keyboard, but the website assumed a US keyboard, and your password contains a symbol like 'ç', than you will get a "wrong password" message.
 Please check the keyboard layout that is active